More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

-To further explore co-presence, we examined whether certain background PSOs exert \emph{dominance effect}, meaning that when they appeared together with another background PSO, participant's comfortability levels aligned almost exclusively with the more impactful cue.
+To further explore co-presence, we examined whether certain background PSO exerts dominance effect, meaning that when they appeared together with another background PSO, participant's comfortability levels aligned almost exclusively with the more influential cue.
 Table~\ref{tab:bg_dominance} summarizes these results.
-For the \textbf{Face} foreground PSO, medicine dominated almost two-thirds of the cases (65.3\%), indicating that participants largely ignored the other background PSO where medicine was present.
+For the \textbf{Face} foreground PSO, \textit{medicine} dominated almost two-thirds of the cases (65.3\%), indicating that the participants largely ignored the other background PSO where medicine was present.
 Similarly, for \textbf{Misc.
-Paper}, address (32.7\%) and signature (32.0\%) often disregarded the influence of other background PSOs.
-For the \textbf{Screen}, identifiers such as username (58.7\%), phone number (53.1\%), and e-mail (47.4\%) showed strong dominance, while date (5.7\%) rarely dominated other background PSOs.
+Paper}, \textit{address} (32.7\%) and \textit{signature} (32.0\%) often dominated the influence of other background PSOs.
+For the \textbf{Screen}, identifiers such as \textit{username} (58.7\%), \textit{phone number} (53.1\%), and \textit{e-mail} (47.4\%) showed strong dominance, while \textit{date} (5.7\%) rarely dominated other background PSOs.
 Importantly, lower $N$ values indicate that more participants initially considered these PSOs to be relatively more effective on their own, making their strong dominance effects even more notable.
-For example, medicine was often chosen as the most effective background PSO when in isolation and overwhelmingly dominated the participant's judgement when paired with others.
+For example, \textit{medicine} was often chosen as the most effective background PSO when in isolation and overwhelmingly dominated the participant's judgment when paired with others.

-Our findings show that some PSOs act as \textit{primary drivers of perceived privacy risk}, overshadowing other co-present cues.
+Our findings show that some PSOs act as \textbf{primary drivers of perceived privacy risk}, overshadowing other co-present cues.
 This suggests that privacy-aware systems should prioritize flagging dominant cues instead of treating every cue equally, as these alone often drive users' judgments, making fine-grained flagging of weaker cues less critical for a better usability.

-\paragraph{Demographic Effects:} Although not a primary focus of our study, we also examined whether demographic factors influenced privacy perceptions.
+\bolditalictitle{Demographic Effects:} We also examined whether demographic factors influenced privacy perceptions.
 Significant effects are summarized in Table~\ref{tab:sig_demographics} in Appendix~\ref{appendix:additional_tables}.
-Overall, gender effects were the most present, with female participants reporting higher comfortability levels, while other demographic factors showed more isolated differences.
+In general, gender effects were the most present, with female participants reporting higher comfortability levels, while other demographic factors showed more isolated differences.
 Our results suggest that privacy-aware systems may benefit from considering demographic variability, particularly when tailoring defaults for awareness mechanisms.